Collection of scholarly, multidisciplinary information on all aspects of dress and fashion worldwide, from prehistory to present day.

 Features full-text articles as well as detailed indexing and abstracts for an array of journals, books, podcasts and more.
 Also includes periodicals published in French, Italian, German, Spanish and Dutch.
 Designed for use by art scholars, artists, designers, students and general researchers.
 Supersedes Art Full Text and includes all the material available from that database.

-Specialist bibliography of modern and contemporary art from the late 19th century onwards..
+Specialist bibliography of modern and contemporary art from 1974 to the present.

 Includes abstracts of journal articles, books, essays, exhibition catalogs, dissertations, and exhibition reviews.
 Also incorporates book records, including those drawn from the collections of the Tate Library and the Bibliothèque Dominique Bozo, Musée LAM.
 Covers performance art and installation works, photography, video art, computer and electronic art, body art, graffiti, artist's books, theatre arts, conservation, crafts, ceramic and glass art, ethnic arts, graphic and museum design, fashion, and calligraphy, as well as traditional media including illustration, painting, printmaking, sculpture, and drawing.

 Citations and abstracts for articles on all aspects of art and architecture published in over 420 international periodicals between 1929 and August 1984.